localazy/strapi-plugin/README.md

 To run tests, run `npm run test` command.
 To watch tests, run `npm run test:watch` command.

-You might also want to check the README file located in project root for more information on tests debugging.
+In case you have an access, you might also want to check the README file located in development project root for more information on tests debugging.